robwent/yii2-link-redirection/README.md

 We now have the tables we need, so we can start to generate the base code using the tool: Gii.

+Use the login link to log in to the app as the admin user with admin/admin.
+We will change these details later.

 As we have pretty urls enabled now, you should be able to browse to the url:

 `yourlocation/gii`